WEEKLY THEATRE SESSIONS FOR YOUNG PEOPLE

 We make work in response to Playhouse shows, commission new plays for young audiences, and develop theatre making and performance skills.

-Leeds Playhouse Youth Theatre aims to open out our building and resources to young people, as well as open up creative opportunities for emerging theatre and performance makers.
+Leeds Playhouse Youth Theatre aims to open out our buildings and resources to young people, as well as open up creative opportunities for emerging theatre and performance makers.
 Through a collaborative process of making theatre, the Playhouse Youth Theatre produces work that responds to the lives of young people and recognises their talent.
 The Youth Theatre is committed to raising aspirations while developing skills, knowledge and understanding of young people’s experiences of making theatre.

 - Devise high-quality performance work which gives young people a voice and recognises their talent and creative potential.